Raised: $0

 # Revert to local domain

-Note: The tunnel URL changes each time you run the command, so you’ll need to update the URLs for each session.
-Alternatively, consider using the Relative URL plugin for easier multi-domain support.
+Note: The tunnel URL changes each time you run the command, so you’ll need to repeat this for each session.

 Magento Base URL Redirects